Logo

 Canal trips are available from the canal basin in the centre of town, and steam train rides from Embsay railway only 2 miles away.

-Attractions in the area include the Copper Dragon Brewery which has brewery tours and an excellent cafe, the Wensledale Creamery home of the cheese, Grommit, Gayle Mill, the restored water mill featured in the Restoration programme.
+Attractions in the area include the Wensleydale Creamery home of the cheese, Grommit, Gayle Mill, the restored water mill featured in the Restoration programme.

 Skipton also hosts many themed events during the year and the surrounding area is well served with restaurants, bars, cafes, theatres, cinema.
-For those who prefer retail therapy Skipton holds a local market 4 days a week and a farmers' market on the first Sunday of each month.
+Fine dining is available at the Bull at Broughton, the Angel at Hetton and the Box Tree at Ilkley.
+For those who prefer retail therapy Skipton holds a local market 3 days a week and a farmers' market on the first Sunday of each month.
 Shopping at Boundary Mills and Harrogate are both only a short drive away.

 Farmers Market at the Canal Basin every 1st Sunday in the month.